Skip to content

 # Skip source installation — just don't run install

-The lockfile at rulesync.lock (at the project root) records the resolved commit SHA and per-skill integrity hashes for each source so that builds are reproducible.
+The lockfile at rulesync.lock (at the project root) records the resolved commit SHA, rule selection metadata, and per-artifact integrity hashes for each source so that builds are reproducible.
+Rulesync verifies cached rule content against these hashes before reusing it.
 It is safe to commit this file.
 An example:

 {